 Paragraph 79 planning consent granted for 21st Century farmstead in Kent

-Guy Hollaway Architects has achieved a paragraph 79 planning consent for an exceptional and highly sustainable family home set in an area of outstanding natural beauty in the Kent Downs, which will be an exemplar of modern rural living.
+Hollaway Studio has achieved a paragraph 79 planning consent for an exceptional and highly sustainable family home set in an area of outstanding natural beauty in the Kent Downs, which will be an exemplar of modern rural living.

 Haneton, named after the original medieval manor on the site, will be the realisation of the client’s long held family ambition to reoccupy the heart of their 80 acre farm: a unique, ancient rural setting that has been inhabited almost continuously for the last 1000 years, and which offers many clues as to how the development was once organised.